Chronic Kidney Disease Diet Plan for Stage 1

-This lunch is a great sample diet for people suffering with Chronic Kidney Disease.
-Pasta with tomato is main dish that is tasty and packed with healthy ingredients and is low in sodium and proteins.
-It provides 1 serving from the oils group, 2 servings from the vegetable group and 2 servings of grains.
+This lunch is a great sample diet for people suffering from Chronic Kidney Disease.
+Pasta with tomato is the main dish that is tasty and packed with healthy ingredients and is low in sodium and proteins.
+It provides 1 serving from the oils group, 2 servings from the vegetable group, and 2 servings of grains.
 It has 377.5 calories and 257.7 mg of sodium.
-Spinach, one of the ingredients, is a great source of vitamins A and K, folate, magnesium and iron and has anti-inflammatory and anti-cancer properties.
+Spinach, one of the ingredients, is a great source of vitamins A and K, folate, magnesium, and iron and has anti-inflammatory and anti-cancer properties.

 Note: because your diet has to be a low sodium diet, skip the queso fresco (cheese) and the crumbled turkey bacon.
 As with your other meals, add taste by experimenting with different herbs while cutting down on the amount of salt.

 This dish has 430.5 calories and 460 mg of sodium.
-It provides 1.5 serving of protein, 2 servings of dairy and 2 servings of vegetables.
+It provides 1.5 servings of protein, 2 servings of dairy, and 2 servings of vegetables.

-This dinner is a great sample of another dish that is tasty, packed with healthy ingredients and low in sodium and source of proteins.
-Even though you need to limit the amount of proteins in your diet for Chronic Kidney Disease, you can't skip them completely; you need to consume protein in sufficient quantity to avoid muscle-mass loss.
+This dinner is a great sample of another dish that is tasty, packed with healthy ingredients, and low in sodium and source of proteins.
+Even though you need to limit the number of proteins in your diet for Chronic Kidney Disease, you can't skip them completely; you need to consume protein in sufficient quantity to avoid muscle-mass loss.